 As for where she’s ended up, it speaks to Rosie’s incredible judgement, calm and rational thinking and empathetic nature that she’s an Intensive Care Nurse.
 “I did a placement in intensive care, where I work now, and I loved it.
 The ability to fix someone who was so unwell is absolutely amazing.
 I love the patient contact.
 I think it’s a motivator when you see someone at such a vulnerable time and you just do what you can to make them feel that little bit better and get them back on track – it makes me feel good!”

-The hardest part for me is in being completely covered my patients can’t see my face and expressions and I can’t reassure them with a touch.
-As a hospital, we’ve been really well looked after and kept safe and now I have to use my whole body and voice to communicate with my patients.
+The hardest part for me is in being completely covered.
+My patients can’t see my face and expressions and I can’t reassure them with a touch.
+As a hospital, we’ve been really well looked after and kept safe.
+Now I have to use my whole body and voice to communicate with my patients.

 In regards to the current pandemic, being confronted with cases is a daily occurrence for Rosie, and again something she takes in her stride.
 “For COVID-19 patients we spend a lot of time preparing, we have mask, gown, face shield and gloves and work in a negative pressure room.
-The hardest part for me is in being completely covered my patients can’t see my face and expressions and I can’t reassure them with a touch.
-As a hospital, we’ve been really well looked after and kept safe and now I have to use my whole body and voice to communicate with my patients.”
+The hardest part for me is in being completely covered.
+My patients can’t see my face and expressions and I can’t reassure them with a touch.
+As a hospital, we’ve been really well looked after and kept safe.
+Now I have to use my whole body and voice to communicate with my patients.”

 The fact that while standing in a room with a confirmed case Rosie is concerned she’s not as warm a presence says a lot about Rosie and nurses in general in the incredible caring nature and empathy they have for everyone they treat.
 For Rosie, the only hard part is not taking the job home with her.